 A number of teachers in Zuñi began their trading careers during that time period.
 I continued to travel throughout the country teaching at schools (in over 20 states) and introducing fetish carvings to stores and small galleries.

-My collection and sales inventory have grown considerably but that first fetish has remained at the heart of my feelings about Zuñi and its people – a gesture of thanks, gratitude and originality – a handmade token of appreciation.
+My collection of Native American and Southwest jewelry, and sales inventory have grown considerably but that first Zuñi fetish carving has remained at the heart of my feelings about Zuñi and its people – a gesture of thanks, gratitude and originality – a handmade token of appreciation.

 Over the years, ‘little bear’ (1¼ x ⅝ x ½) had disappeared from my view and thoughts, been searched for and repeatedly ’refound’.
 Yet it has always remained in my memory as the starting point of a long and rewarding career as a fetish trader.